 - Difficulty concentrating

 - Increased use of alcohol, tobacco, or other drugs

 We all react differently to stress.
 How you react to this crisis will depend on your personal situation and background.
-Some things that can reduce your stress and help you to deal with your anxiety include:
+Some things that can reduce your stress and help you to deal with your anxiety and other behavioral health treatment in Bakersfield ca and Pheonix AZ include: